Paradise Found: Best Places to Go in Dominican Republic That Won't Make You Miss Your Return Flight

 Barahona occupies the Dominican Republic’s southwestern region, where the landscape turns dramatically drier and rockier—as if the eastern half got most of the landscaping budget.
 Lago Enriquillo, the Caribbean’s largest lake, sits 138 feet below sea level in defiance of conventional geography.
 Local markets offer larimar stone jewelry, a blue pectolite found only in this region, giving shoppers the rare opportunity to purchase something genuinely unique rather than another mass-produced souvenir with questionable provenance.

 Modest guesthouses ($50-90/night) replace luxury options, and Spanish language skills become suddenly relevant rather than optional.
-The southwestern provinces remain among the best places to go in Dominican Republic for travelers seeking authenticity, though this authenticity includes infrastructure that occasionally takes unexpected holidays.
+The southwestern provinces remain among the best places to go in Dominican Republic for travelers seeking authenticity, representing some of the most rewarding destinations in Dominican Republic for those willing to venture beyond typical tourist zones, though this authenticity includes infrastructure that occasionally takes unexpected holidays.

 Bahía de las Águilas stretches for undeveloped miles within Jaragua National Park, a 5-mile beach preserve where development remains prohibited and nature continues as originally programmed.
 Visiting requires commitment—4-5 hours from Santo Domingo by vehicle, preferably 4×4, with the final approach suggesting that road maintenance happens whenever someone remembers.
 Camping permits ($10-15) or eco-lodges in nearby Pedernales provide basic accommodation options.